 The County partners and collaborates with a number of agencies and organizations to address the housing and community development needs of low- and moderate-income persons.
 The County's Institutional Delivery Structure is described in Section SP-40 of the Strategic Plan.
 One of the main gaps identified in the County's institutional structure to achieve the goals in the Strategic Plan is the lack of Community Housing Development Organizations (CHDOs) to carry out affordable housing activities.
 CDHOs are a special type of non-profit organization that must meet certain criteria to be certified to perform eligible HOME activities.
-To overcome this deficit in non-profit housing development capacity in the County, Community Services Department staff have secured two non-profit organizations to be CHDOs.
-HANDS of Central Florida and Catholic Charities of Central Florida, certified CHDOs, currently have prior year(s) funds reserved for CHDO projects.
-To ensure the County continues to have at least two approved CHDOs, Seminole County Community Services Department will provide technical assistance to non-profit organizations expressing an interest to become certified CHDOs.
+To overcome this deficit in non-profit housing development capacity in the County, Community Services Department staff has secured one non-profit organizations to be CHDOs.
+Catholic Charities of Central Florida, certified CHDOs, currently have prior year(s) funds reserved for CHDO projects.
+To ensure the County continues to have at least one approved CHDO, Seminole County Community Services Department will provide technical assistance to non-profit organizations expressing an interest to become certified CHDOs.